 The most common over the counter medications are fever reducers, anti-inflammatories, allergy pills, and cold medicine.

-Original Medicare (Parts A and B) does not cover over-the-counter products and medications.
-Some stand-alone part D plans may cover the costs, but generally, a Medicare Advantage plan is your best option if this type of drug coverage is important to you.
+Original Medicare (Part A and Part B) does not cover over-the-counter products and medications.
+Some stand-alone Part D plans may cover the costs, but generally, a Medicare Advantage plan is your best option if this type of drug coverage is important to you.

 - Acne aids

 - Cough, cold, and flu medications